Billy Currington: Personal life

 On April 24, 2013, the Chatham County, Georgia, Grand Jury indicted Currington on felony criminal charges of "abuse of an elder person by inflicting mental anguish" and "making terroristic threats".
-Both criminal charges stem from an incident involving boat captain Charles Harvey Ferrelle on April 15, 2013.
+Both criminal charges stemmed from an incident involving boat captain Charles Harvey Ferrelle on April 15, 2013.
 The indictment alleged that Currington had made terrorist threats to Ferrelle.
 Currington was later released from a Georgia jail after posting $27,700 bond.
-If convicted, Currington could have faced a prison term of 1 to 5 years.
+Had he been convicted, Currington would have faced a prison term of 1 to 5 years.
 Also, on April 26, 2013, as a result of negative press surrounding the indictment incident, the Charlotte Motor Speedway replaced Currington as a performer for its All Star pre-race entertainment.
 He entered a "not guilty" plea in August 2013.

 On September 25, 2013, Currington pleaded no contest to the abuse charge; the terroristic threats charge was dropped.
-Currington was sentenced to five years probation, a $1,000 fine, and anger management counseling; he is also required to have no contact with the boat captain.
+Currington was sentenced to five years probation, a $1,000 fine, and anger management counseling; he was also required to have no contact with the boat captain.